KoRn SpIn

 This is the most time Mark has spent with his brother in ages.
 It's the most they've bonded since discovering at their grandmother's house tapes of phone calls documenting the divorce of their mother and Jonathan's father.
 They listened to them all night, got drunk, cried, and wondered what could have possibly motivated their grandmother to make those recordings.

 Later we drive past the theater that bore witness to the opening act of the divorce.
 It was there, in a staging of Jesus Christ Superstar, that their mother started sleeping with a Mexican actor, whom she went on to marry.
 The actor was cast in the role of Judas.
-"Before I got in Korn, I tried out to be Jesus Christ just so I could face his ass," says Davis.
-"He was such an asshole to me, but it still made me cry to watch him hang by his neck."

 Believe it or not, the theater is one of the less traumatic stops on the official Korn tour of Bakersfield.
 More poignant sources of Davis's anxiety include the home of his stepmother, who is the subject of the Korn song "Kill You," about how she constantly harassed, punished, and tormented Davis.
 Then there's the patch across the street from Highland High, where, not unlike at the Fuji Rock Festival, Davis hung out in the loser section.
 And finally there's the mortuary, where Davis worked as a coroner's assistant and lived on-site, the overflow corpses part of his kitchen decor.
 After seeing victims of car crashes, suicides, and sexual abuse -- including people he had known or talked to the day before -- he suffered post-traumatic stress disorder and has nightmares to this day, one of which is exorcised in the Follow the Leader song "Pretty," about a young incest victim.